Rowan’s Mayra Arroyo Uplifts Students, Others in ‘Blessed’ Journey

 VINELAND — Mayra Arroyo had no plans to go college while in high school.

-But when she became pregnant with her daughter her senior year, she realized plans – as in life plans – changed.
+But when she became pregnant with her daughter her senior year, she realized plans — as in life plans — had changed.
 Now, Arroyo has her master’s degree, is a former Vineland city councilwoman and school board member, and sits on the board of directors for the Puerto Rican Action Committee.

 More importantly, she serves as a student advisor at Rowan University where she has been able to motivate students by sharing her stories and life lessons, connecting with students in ways she never would have imagined in high school.

-“My parents were very supportive, however, as they were first generation coming here to the United States, they both quit school and worked really hard to take care of us.
+“My parents were very supportive, however.
+As they were first generation coming here to the United States, they both quit school and worked really hard to take care of us.
 So once I became pregnant with my daughter, I knew that I had to make better decisions and to ensure that I gave her a better life and I wanted to be present in her life, like my parents.”

 A Life Changed